-If more than five elbows are required, REDUCE the length of both the inlet and exhaust pipes 5^\prime (1.5m) for each additional elbow used.
-If less than five elbows are required, the length can be INCREASED by 5^\prime (1.5m) for each additional elbow NOT used.
+If more than five elbows are required, reduce the length of both the inlet and exhaust pines 5' (1.5m) for each additional elbows.

+the inlet and exhaust pipes 5' (1.5m) for each additional elbow used.
+If less than five elbow are required, the length can be INCREASED by 5' (1.5m) for each additional elbow NOT used.
+Feet (meters) of pipe is whichever pipe run is the longest, either inlet or outlet side.